 Miss Alex is no stranger to PSOD, she’s been dancing at the studio since the age of 3!

 Excelling in all genres, Alex began dancing competitively at age 10, under the direction of Hannah Hasselquist & Ms Christine.
 During her time on the competition team, she showed great leadership, and with her teammates, won several Regional and National titles.

 After graduating from Osawatomie High in 2018, Miss Alex went on to attend Baker University and was invited to join their exclusive Competitive Dance Team.
 Alex danced under the direction of Lyndsey Payne, and with with her team, went on to win multiple Regional Championship titles.

 Miss Alex returned to PSOD in 2019, and not only taught the preschool thru level 3 tumbling classes, she choreographed numbers for the competition team, those of which earned top honors and won top Regional and National placements in the 2019 & 2020 seasons.
-In summer of 2020, Alex took over as Director of the Competition Team and in her inaugural season, her team brought home multiple high score placements and top regional & national titles!
+In summer of 2020, Alex took over as Director of the Competition Team.
+Her team has brought home multiple high score placements, enterntainment awards, and top regional & national titles!

 Alex has trained for years at PSOD under the direction of Ms Christine and Hannah Hasselquist.
 She is a power tumbler, receiving coaching from both PSOD Tumbling Instructor Codi Cutburth and KGDC Coach Johnny Phimphasone.

 We are excited to see the amazing things Miss Alex has in store!

 Say hello to Miss Idalis Bird.
 Yet another PSOD alumna, Idalis has been dancing since the age of 4, and was a part of the very first group of dancers to form the PSOD Competition Team under the direction of Miss Christine.